-In September 2022, Heath Hill and Pool Hill, was declared a local nature reserve in the Telford and Wrekin Borough.
+In September 2022, Heath Hill and Pool Hill were identified as a future Local Nature Reserve in the Telford and Wrekin Borough.

-The local nature reserve covers an area of 13 hectares across two sites in Dawley.
+The site covers an area of 13 hectares across two sites in Dawley.
 The two sites are found either side of Station Road and form a nice walk through Dawley and Doseley.

 Heath Hill is largely a wooded area and Pool Hill has more open ground with areas of gorse and scrub growth as well as thin woodland.
 The gorse and scrub areas support a variety of wildlife such as grass snakes and common lizards, this area of habitat is unique for this area of Telford.
 Badgers and a rich variety of birds have been recorded on the sites.

 There is a former colliery to the North of the sites, some features remain from the industrial age which can be found exploring the sites.
 Both sites have the Horsehay Steam railway running to the South.

 We want everyone to be safe when visiting our sites that have water features within them.